eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 <dfn data-lt="is | Issuer Service">Issuer Service (IS)</dfn>

 The Issuer Service is run by a trust anchor and manages the lifecycle of [=Verifiable Credentials=] in a dataspace.
-A dataspace may contain multiple Issuer Services run by different trust anchors.
+A dataspace MAY contain multiple Issuer Services run by different trust anchors.
 The Issuer Service:

 - Issues  [=Verifiable Credentials=] for dataspace [=participants=].
 - Manages revocation lists for  [=Verifiable Credentials=] types it issues based